Generational Shift in Dining Experience Millennials Stumble - By John Hendrie

 Today, we are a growing company operating in more than 120 countries throughout the world, servicing our clients from offices and resources in the Americas, EMEA and Asia Pacific regions and helping clients such as Starwood Hotels & Resorts Worldwide, the National Football League, Avis Budget Group, Madison Square Garden, the Cosmopolitan of Las Vegas and Mandarin Oriental Hotel Group deliver exceptional customer experiences.
 Every touch.
 Every time.
 For more information, visit us at www.LRAworldwide.com.

-- What Are Your Employees Thinking? - By John Hendrie
+- Beyond the Automat - By John Hendrie

-- It is Personal! - By John Hendrie
+- The Experience Starts with the Basics - By John Hendrie

-- Dress Code Be Damned! - By John Hendrie
+- How QA Propels Your Business - By John Hendrie

 - Knowledge@Wharton - How Good Habits Can Make You Happier

 - The Surprising Psychology Behind Successful Hotel Websites

 - Finding a Cure for the Summertime TripAdvisor Blues.